H1N1 Flu Virus (Swine Flu)

 How Is It Treated?

 Some of the same antiviral drugs that are used to treat seasonal flu also work against H1N1 swine flu.
-Oseltamivir (Tamiflu), peramivir (Rapivab), and zanamivir (Relenza) seem to work best, although some kinds of swine flu are resistant to oseltamivir.
+Oseltamivir (Tamiflu), peramivir (Rapivab), and zanamivir (Relenza) seem to work best, although some kinds of swine flu don’t respond to oseltamivir.

 Over-the-counter pain remedies and cold and flu medications can help relieve aches, pains, and fever.
-Don't give aspirin to children under age 18 because of the risk for Reye’s syndrome.
-Check to make sure that over-the-counter cold medications do not have aspirin before giving them to children.
+Don't give aspirin to children under age 18 because of the risk of Reye’s syndrome.
+Make sure that over-the-counter cold medications do not have aspirin before giving them to children.